Butterfly fact sheet | Field of Mars EEC

 More invertebrate fact sheets

-- Insects fact sheet – Butterflies are insects with the same basic insect body plan.
+- Insects fact sheet – Butterflies are insects with the same basic body plan, life cycle patterns and ecological roles.

-- Moth fact sheet – Moths are close relatives in the order Lepidoptera.
+- Moth fact sheet – Moths are close relatives of butterflies in the order Lepidoptera.

 Habitats and ecosystems

-Habitat fact sheet – explains how habitats provide food, water, shelter and space.
+- Habitat fact sheet – Explains how habitats provide food, water, shelter and space for living things.

-Shrub habitat fact sheet – flowering shrubs provide nectar and shelter.
+- Shrub habitats fact sheet – Flowering shrubs provide nectar, shelter and resting places.

-Tree habitats fact sheet – trees and canopy plants provide food plants, shelter and resting places.
+- Tree habitats fact sheet – Trees support food plants, shelter and movement pathways through habitat.

-Eucalypt forest fact sheet – explains the local bushland context.
+- Eucalypt forest fact sheet – Explains the bushland environment where butterflies may feed, rest and breed.

-Field of Mars Reserve fact sheet – explains the habitat diversity of the reserve.
+- Field of Mars Reserve fact sheet – Shows the local reserve context and habitat diversity around Field of Mars EEC.

 Attributions